DevelopmentArc/react-indepth/life_cycle/death_unmounting_indepth.md

  ![](react-delete-tree.png)

- React starts with the Element being removed, for example **A**, and calls `componentWillUnmount()` on it.
-Then React goes to the first child (**A.0**) and does the same, working its way down to the last child.
-Once all the calls have been made, then React will remove the elements from the UI and ready them for Garbage Collection.
+ React starts with the Element being removed, for example **A.0**, and calls `componentWillUnmount()` on it.
+Then React goes to the first child (**A.0.0**) and does the same, working its way down to the last child.
+Once all the calls have been made, then React will remove the Components from the UI and ready them for Garbage Collection.

  ***Up Next:*** [The Life Cycle Recap](the_life_cycle_recap.md)